cyphercrescent/sepalsolver-doc/docs/source/Math.rst

    Description:
        Solves inmplicit ordinary differential equations (ODE) using Adaptive Diagonally Implicit RungeKutta of 4th and 5th Order Method (Ode45i).
    Parameters:
-      | fun:  A function that represents the implicit ODE.
+       A function that represents the implicit ODE.
        Signature: double fun(double t, double y, double yp);
                   ColVec fun(double t, ColVec y, ColVec yp);
           * t: time.
           * y: state.
           * yp: derivative of the state.
           * Returns: the residual of the implicit ODE.
-      | initcon:  A tuple containing two elements:
+       A tuple containing two elements:
           * y0:  initial state.
           * yp0: initial rate of change.
-      | tspan:  A two-element array [t0, tf] specifying the time interval for integration.
+       A two-element array [t0, tf] specifying the time interval for integration.
-      | options:  Optional parameters for the ODE solver, such as:
+       Optional parameters for the ODE solver, such as:
            * RelTol: relative tolerance,
            * AbsTol: absolute tolerance,
            * MaxStep: maximum step size,
            * Stats: Statistics toggle.
            Use Odeset(...) to configure
    Returns:
        A tuple (T, Y) where:
           * T: Column vector of time points at which the solution was computed.